ghowland/sireus/README.md

 The Curve Result (0.71) is multiplied by the Weight (5): 0.71 * 5 = 3.55 Consideration Score

-#### Condition Final Scores from Multiple Considerations
+#### State Condition Final Scores from Multiple Considerations

 In the above single Consideration Data, we had a single Consideration Score of 3.55.
-If there were more considerations, all of these would be calculated together, to get a final consideration score, and then multiplied by the Condition Weight to get a final Condition Score.
+If there were more considerations, all of these would be calculated together, to get a final consideration score, and then multiplied by the State Condition Weight to get a final State Condition Score.

-**Example of an Condition with Multiple Considerations:**
+**Example of an State Condition with Multiple Considerations:**

-- **Condition**: Send API Remediation XYZ
+- **State Condition**: Send API Remediation XYZ
-- **Condition Weight**: 1.5
+- **State Condition Weight**: 1.5
 - **Final Calculated Scores for all Considerations**: 3.55
-- **Final Condition Score**: 5.32
+- **Final State Condition Score**: 5.32

-When all the Conditions have had their Final Scores calculated, if 5.32 is the highest score, then that condition will be executed.
+When all the State Conditions have had their Final Scores calculated, if 5.32 is the highest score, then that condition will be executed.

-For a given Condition, if **any** of the Considerations have a score of zero, then the entire Final Condition Score is zero.
-This allows any Consideration to make an Condition invalid.
+For a given State Condition, if **any** of the Considerations have a score of zero, then the entire Final State Condition Score is zero.
+This allows any Consideration to make an State Condition invalid.

-#### Why so many steps to get to a Final Condition Score?
+#### Why so many steps to get to a Final State Condition Score?

 The reason to have all of these steps is to be able to control exactly how important any given consideration test is to executing that condition, and to provide multiple ways to invalidate the condition (any consideration with a 0 score).

-The benefit of this is that even with hundreds or thousands of Conditions, they can be tuned so that the correct condition executes at the correct time.
+The benefit of this is that even with hundreds or thousands of State Conditions, they can be tuned so that the correct condition executes at the correct time.
 These tests are deterministic, and can be run on historic or test data, so that execution can be tested on prior outages to see how the rules would execute in known failure situations, or proposed failure situations using test data.

-Having the ability to tune values at the top level Condition, and for each Consideration, allows for a lot of tuning ability to ensure correct execution.
+Having the ability to tune values at the top level State Condition, and for each Consideration, allows for a lot of tuning ability to ensure correct execution.

 ### Help Wanted